HPI-Information-Systems/snowman/docs/dev_setup/introduction.md

   - default: `8123`
 - `--headless`: If present, does not show the UI but starts the API directly.
   - default: not present
+- `--limitMemory 100000000`: If present, limit the amount of memory (RAM).
+The allocated memory grows linear with this number.
+Incrementing the amount by one will increase the maximum amount of memory by a few bytes to a few hundred bytes.
+  - default: not present

 Those arguments can be passed to

 - `npm run start` and `npm run start-api` in `./wrapper` (*do not forget to use `--` to separate the `npm` command and the arguments*)